HMagouirk/PowerBI/README.md

-# PowerBI
+># HMagouirk's PowerBI Portfolio

+ >##  Welcome to my portfolio!

+>**This code repository contains links to examples of PowerBI reports I've worked on.**

-This repository contains PowerBI project links.
-You can also recieve a link by messaging me at hmagouirk@cyberservices.com.
+>You can also receive a link by messaging me at hmagouirk@cyberservices.com